 Things to be Included

-The information contained in medical records release forms should be concise, clear, and detailed.
-Ensuring that all the relevant information is included in the medical records release forms protects all the parties involved.
-It is therefore crucial that well-drafted medical release forms contain the following information:
+The information contained in the forms should be concise, clear, and detailed.
+Ensuring that all the relevant information is included in the forms protects all the parties involved.

 - Who will disclose and who will receive the information,